collectiveacuity/pocketLab/docs/commands.md

 Opens up a direct ssh connection to remote host.
 Connect is currently only available to the Amazon ec2 platform and only on systems running ssh natively.
 To connect to a remote host on Windows, try using Putty instead.
-PLEASE NOTE: connect uses the docker container alias value specified in the docker- compose.yaml configuration file to determine which instance to connect to.
-A tag must be added manually to the instance with key "Containers" and value "<container_alias>".
+PLEASE NOTE: connect uses the service name specified in the docker-compose.yaml configuration file to determine which instance to connect to.
+The service name will be added as part of 'lab launch ec2'.
+Otherwise, a tag must be added to the instance with key "Services" and value "<service1>,<service2>".

 positional arguments:
   PLATFORM         name of remote platform